 The idea of being organized is so nice, isn’t it?
-Uggg.
-The idea is nice; getting it done is another story.
-With these closet organization tips, you can do it even if you take a break.
+The idea is nice; getting it done is another story with all of life’s demands.
+With these closet organization tips, you can organize your closet (easily), even if you take a break.

 Of course we all want that picture perfect closet; let’s get real, there is a reason we’re all fascinated with those awesome organized closet pictures.

 My closet is a place I have trouble dealing with for two reasons: 1) it is the catch all for anything that doesn’t have a home and, 2) I will want to organize my closet all at once, which stops me from even starting.

 Like I said, I like everything to have a place and my closet has become the place for all the stuff that doesn’t have a place.

 It represents a never ending to-do list.
 Literally, looking at it, being in it, thinking about organizing it, or even putting clothes away makes me irritable!

 It is an awful feeling to be in a space you feel you are not meant to be in.

 Recently I took the BusyBudgeter 90 Day Budget Bootcamp to improve my relationship with money.
 One challenge was to create a Home Stockroom.

 Thus, tasking me to find a place for home goods – an inventory area if you will.
 Although my house is spacious, my closet is the largest storage area.

 I’m sure you can see where this is going.
 I needed closet organization tips ASAP!